 How to Fit Your Needs

 To know which solar charge controller is right for you, your situation is the key indicator.
-For smaller batteries and lower output solar panels (in the range of 5-10 watts) a PWM controller will be more than enough to make sure your batteries are safely charged.
-For higher outputs and larger scale setups, you’ll find much greater efficiency using an MPPT system.
-Keep in mind when checking your voltage that many outside factors can have an effect on your current output.
-For example, cold weather in the winter will have an increase in your voltage compared to summer months.
-The distance from your array to your battery bank will have an effect on your voltage as well.
+For smaller batteries and lower output solar panels (in the range of 5-10 watts), a PWM controller will be more than enough to make sure your batteries are safely charged.
+For higher outputs and larger-scale setups, you’ll find much greater efficiency using an MPPT system.
+Cold weather in the winter will have an increase in your voltage compared to summer months.
+The distance from your array to your battery bank will affect your voltage as well.

-Typically, an MPPT system will cost more than a PWM controller, but this is usually offset by the fact that using an MPPT will create greater returns for you as your voltage increases.
-For example, the most common 60 cell panels are built with MPPT controllers in mind, so using a PWM controller on those will produce you half the potential power output.
-This is because a 60 cell panel will run at an average of 30 volts, and connecting those to a 12-volt battery using a PWM controller will only run the panel at around 15 volts.
-When batteries are deeply discharged, MPPT systems can extract more power and charge the batteries efficiently.
+Typically, an MPPT system will cost more than a PWM controller.
+But this usually offsets by the fact that using an MPPT will create greater returns for you as your voltage increases.
+For example, the most common 60 cell panels come with MPPT controllers.
+Using a PWM controller on those will produce you half the potential power output.
+This is because a 60 cell panel will run at an average of 30 volts.
+Connecting those to a 12-volt battery using a PWM controller will only run the panel at around 15 volts.
+When batteries are low, MPPT systems can extract more power and charge the batteries efficiently.

 Most solar charge controllers usually come with extra features that make your setups more efficient.
-These could include temperature sensors for your battery to know if they’re getting too hot or Bluetooth connectivity to remotely monitor your system through your mobile devices.
-For most average homeowners and consumers, a solar charge controller isn’t something they’ll require to keep their renewable energy setups running as well as they can, but for those with off-grid systems, or those requiring more output power, selecting the right solar charge controller can be a worthy investment.
+These could include temperature sensors for your battery to know if they’re getting too hot or Bluetooth connectivity to monitor your system through your mobile devices remotely.
+For most homeowners, a solar charge controller isn’t something they’ll require to keep their renewable energy setups running.
+But for those with off-grid systems, or those requiring more output power, selecting the right solar charge controller can be a worthy investment.